Monday, February 25, 2013

 I’m embarrassed to admit it now, but years ago whenever my husband came home late, I’d find myself thinking, “Oh no!
 He’s been in an accident!”
 And I’d have the funeral planned, and sometimes even got to the point I was in tears as I pondered how I was going to support the children all by myself.
 But I’ve learned that when I start thinking “accident” to change to a funny story like Mr. J decided to stop and hike to the top the mountain and then I imagine him in his shirt and tie, trying to hike.
 I let my imagination go all out.
 He’s taking along his briefcase and laptop and fighting the brush back with it held in front of him like a shield.
 His face is full of determination and when he gets to the top of the mountain, he rips open his shirt to reveal a big “S” for Superman.
 Besides keeping me feeling good, when I do this my husband arrives home to a cheerful wife instead of a morose one.

-Someone one told me that you’re going to laugh about most of the situations of life when you look back on them, so why not laugh now.
+Someone told me that you’re going to laugh about most of the situations of life when you look back on them, so why not laugh now.
 Learning to see the humor in the situations, even the mistakes we make, instead of beating ourselves up over things, is a powerful Truth Tool.

 And if you are careful and avoid sarcasm, Humor can be used to change tense situations.
 I’ve told this story before but it is worth repeating.
 One day Mr. J came home from work so grouchy that everyone avoided him.
 He went in his office and we all went into the kitchen to get dinner.
 As D3 was setting the table I noticed that she put a large cereal bowl of sugar at her dad’s place.
 I waited to see what was going on.
 Finally dinner was ready and we called Mr. J in to eat.
-As he approached his place he stopped and growled, “What’s this?”
+As he approached his place and saw the bowl of sugar, he stopped and growled, “What’s this?”

 D3 timidly spoke up, “We thought if you ate that you’d be a lot sweeter.”
 He started to laugh, all the stress left him, and he returned to his cheerful self.